Brilliant-Home-Technology-Public/thrift_types/README.md

   * Changing constant names is **DISCOURAGED**
   * Removing constants is **DISCOURAGED**
 * **Interfaces**
+  * Android/iOS Clients currently do not use PeripheralInterfaces
+  * RULES:
     * SOMEONE ELSE FILL THIS OUT